SachaCor/Architecture-Optimisation/bnn_pynq/README.md

 "table_noisy" summarizes the output predictions vector and final predictions for each of the tested image\
 "test.txt" summarizes the functions used, the architecture, and the values for each weight and bias from the trained network

-example of a command for running a training session:\
+Example of a command for running a training session:\
 BREVITAS_JIT=1 python3 bnn_pynq_train.py --network GENERAL --epochs 500 --experiments exp --gpus None\
-you can modify options, following "bnn_pynq_train.py" arguments
+You can modify options, following "bnn_pynq_train.py" arguments

 For the testing:\
 BREVITAS_JIT=1 python3 bnn_pynq_train.py --network GENERAL --experiments exp --gpus None --evaluate --resume exp/yourfolder/checkpoints/best.tar